Jontruiz1/Public-Python-Discord-Bot/README.md

 ## Tweaking this project for your own use

 1. Customize botmain.py how you please, you may have to remove the client variable and associated aspects to it if you don't have a mongo database.
-Reset the Bot Token to the token of your choosing.
+Reset the Bot Token variable to the token of your choosing.
 2. In scraper.py, you can reset the API Key to one of your choosing if you have an OpenWeatherMap API Key or remove the file entirely

 ## How to use this bot for yourself